 - salt & pepper to taste

-- Preheat the oven to 375 F. Start by chopping up the peppers, onions, and garlic.
-Add the peppers and onions to a skillet over medium high heat with 2 tablespoons of butter and saute until the onions are turning translucent.
-Add the garlic and stir.
+- Preheat the oven to 375°F (190°C).
+Start by chopping up the peppers, onions, and garlic.
+In a skillet over medium-high heat, add 2 tablespoons of butter, chopped peppers, and onions.
+Sauté until the onions are turning translucent.
+Add the minced garlic to the skillet and stir.

-- Carefully dice the habanero and toss into the pan with the peppers and onions.
+- Carefully dice the habanero peppers and toss them into the pan with the peppers and onions.
 Add the chopped tomatoes and reduce the heat to medium.

-- Add the cumin, paprika, and green onions to the skillet and stir until the spices have covered the mix.
-Add two tablespoons of white wine and bring to a boil until most of the liquid has evaporated.
+- Add the cumin, paprika, and green onions to the skillet.
+Stir until the spices have covered the mixture.
+Pour in two tablespoons of white wine and bring to a boil until most of the liquid has evaporated.

-- Split the mix across two ramekins, or fill each ramekin about half-way with the mix.
-Cover with cheese, then crack two eggs in each ramekin.
-Place in the oven for 15 minutes.
+- Split the mixture across two ramekins or fill each ramekin about halfway with the mixture.
+Cover the mixture with cheese, then crack two eggs into each ramekin.
+Place the ramekins in the preheated oven and bake for 15 minutes.

-- When egg whites are nearly set, add cheese to the top and let cook another 5 minutes or until the cheese and bubbly and beginning to brown.
+- When the egg whites are nearly set, add cheese to the top and let it cook for another 5 minutes or until the cheese is bubbly and beginning to brown.

 - Allow to cool for 10 minutes, serve carefully, and enjoy!
 SPOILERS: IT WILL BE SPICY!